ntluong95/positron-python-package-manager/README.md

-# 📦 Positron R Package Manager
+# 📦 Positron Python Package Manager

 Manage your Python extensions from within [Positron](https://positron.posit.co/) — the RStudio-style package manager for the modern data science IDE.